History

 Rev. Cesidio J. Federico

-On May 9, 1975, our pastor for 24 years, Fr.
-Tierney was appointed pastor of St. Anthony’s parish in Fairmont, WV.
-On that same day the Rev. Cesidio J. Federico, formerly pastor of Blessed Trinity parish, Wheeling, WV, was appointed pastor of Our Lady of Fatima parish.
+On May 9, 1975, Father Tierney, our pastor for 24 years, was appointed pastor of St. Anthony Parish in Fairmont, WV.
+On that same day Father Cesidio J. Federico, formerly pastor of Blessed Trinity Parish, Wheeling, WV, was appointed pastor of Our Lady of Fatima Parish.
 In its 29 years of existence, our parish had grown from 120 families to approximately 700 families.

 All the funds that were required to build these facilities were raised by parishioners, without professional help, and were paid off by 1977.
 Further expansion and modernization of the existing buildings was now planned and undertaken.
-In 1974, and again in 1977, the parishioners made a substantial pledge toward a building and maintenance fund.
+In 1974 and again in 1977, parishioners made substantial pledges toward a building and maintenance fund.
 Out of this strong base of funds, the church sanctuary was completed, some long-needed improvements were made in the rectory, and a three-phase plant expansion program was begun.
-In 1978, the school was modernized and greatly expanded by the addition of classrooms, a kindergarten and a library.
+In 1978, the school was modernized and greatly expanded by the addition of classrooms, a kindergarten, and a library.
 Phases II and III of the program included a gymnasium and a parish hall.

 1980s

-In 1980, Bishop Joseph H. Hodges established St. Stephens parish in the eastern part of our parish, and named Fr.
-Larry Dorsch it’s first pastor.
+In 1980, Bishop Joseph H. Hodges established St. Stephen’s Parish in the eastern part of Our Lady of Fatima Parish and named Father Larry Dorsch its first pastor.

-By 1984, the beautiful gymnasium with its accompanying office, storage, shower and bath rooms was completed and dedicated.
+By 1984, the beautiful gymnasium, with its accompanying office, storage, shower, and bathroom facilities, was completed and dedicated.
 By January 1988, phase III, the dream of a large and functional parish hall, had become a reality and its dedication was celebrated with a wonderful party for the parishioners whose time, treasure, and talent had produced it.

-In June of that year, our pastor of over 14 years, Rev. Cesidio J. Federico, was appointed pastor of St. Michael Church in Vienna, WV.
-On July 22, 1988, Rev. John C. McGinnity became our third pastor in 37 years, assuming at the same time the appointment as Dean of the Huntington deanery.
+In June of that year, our pastor of over 14 years, Father Federico, was appointed pastor of St. Michael’s parish in Vienna, WV.
+On July 22, 1988, Father John C. McGinnity became our third pastor in 37 years, assuming at the same time the appointment as Dean of the Huntington deanery.

 1990s